-This bill aims to modernize the regulations surrounding the sale and labeling of eggs by recodifying existing laws to reflect contemporary practices in sorting, labeling, and grading.
-It repeals and reenacts RSA 428:22-29, introducing new definitions for terms such as "adulterated," "shell egg," "person," and "nest run egg."
-The bill mandates that all shell eggs sold or donated within the state must include the producer's name and contact information on their packaging.
-Additionally, it establishes that eggs labeled by size or grade must adhere to the United States Department of Agriculture (USDA) standards, and it sets specific temperature requirements for the storage of shell and nest run eggs.
+This bill aims to modernize the regulations surrounding the sale and labeling of eggs by recodifying existing laws to better reflect contemporary practices in sorting, labeling, and grading.
+It introduces new definitions for terms such as "adulterated," "commercial egg producer," and "nest run egg," while also establishing clear labeling requirements for all egg producers.
+Specifically, producers must include their name, address or website, and contact information on egg cartons, and if they use reused cartons, they must inform customers that the eggs are not graded.
+Additionally, the bill mandates that all eggs sold must adhere to USDA standards for size and grading, and it sets temperature requirements for the storage of shell eggs and nest run eggs.

 Statutes affected: